its-Kaktos/Kaktos.UserImmediateActions/README.md

 app.UseAuthorization();
 ```

-3. Now that we registered all the services and Middlewares that we need (that was quick!) its now time to use this package.
+3. Now that we registered all the services and Middlewares that we need (that was quick!) it's now time to use this package.
 The main service that you need to use
    is [`IUserImmediateActionsService`](#iuserimmediateactionsservice-).

 ```c#